juntagrico/juntagrico/docs/reference/settings.rst

 MAILER_RICHTEXT_OPTIONS
 ^^^^^^^^^^^^^^^^^^^^^^^
   .. warning::
     Removed in version 2.0.
 Configure using `DJRICHTEXTFIELD_CONFIG` instead.
+See :ref:`Richtext in Mailer <intro-richtext-mailer>`.

 Notifications
 -------------